livewire/livewire/docs/pagination.md

 | `bootstrap.blade.php`    | The standard Bootstrap pagination theme |
 | `bootstrap-simple.blade.php`    | The *simple* Bootstrap pagination theme |

-Now, you have complete control over these files.
-When rendering pagination views using the paginated result's `->links()` method inside your template, Livewire will use these files instead of its own.
+Once the files have been published, you have complete control over them.
+When rendering pagination links using the paginated result's `->links()` method inside your template, Livewire will use these files instead of its own.

 ## Using custom pagination views